 “Everybody is really championing the ‘local for global’,” she added.

-Kneecap was another film of a local film with global reach.
-The biopic biopic of an Irish-language Belfast-based hip-hop band of whom few outside of the island of Ireland had previously heard, launched at Sundance earlier this year, and passed the £2m mark at the UK-Ireland box office.
+Kneecap was another example of a local film with global reach.
+The biopic of an Irish-language Belfast-based hip-hop band of whom few outside of the island of Ireland had previously heard, launched at Sundance earlier this year, and passed the £2m mark at the UK-Ireland box office for Curzon and Wildcard.

 “We’re all watching the success of Kneecap,” said Madeleine Tangney, director of sales at Visit Films.
 The US outfit has a project in development called Skintown, based on an Irish novel by Ciaran McMenamin.